Last updated on August 28th, 2023

 SJ: The pros are you have a lot of freedom and flexibility.
 The cons are that freedom and flexibility can be overwhelming when you’re trying to make a decision.
 It’s also easy to get lonely on the road if you travel alone, which is why I think joining a community like Hacker Paradise can be extremely beneficial.

-RB: Digital nomadism is as much about life design as it is seeing the world and having extraordinary experiences.
+RB: Digital nomadism is as much about life design as it is about seeing the world and having extraordinary experiences.
 What are your thoughts on the future of work?

 SJ: It’s coming, there’s no stopping it.
 As the world moves more towards remote work, you will see more organizations popping up that are going to provide services to help solve problems related to remote work.